npmcomponent/shannonmoeller-func.js/Readme.md

-# func
+# func.js - Zero class and proud of it.

   A better JavaScript constructor pattern.
-Takes away the bad parts of `new`, but maintains a distinction between static properties and prototype properties.
-Unlike `Object.create`.
+Abstracts away the bad parts of `new`, but maintains a distinction between static properties and prototype properties.
+Unlike the effable `Object.create`.

 ``` js
 var Func = require('func');